md82680/md82680/README.md

 # 👋 Hi, I'm Michael Despo!

 Welcome to my GitHub profile!
-I'm a Full-Stack Developer and aspiring Machine Learning Engineer.
-My goal is to build machine learning models/systems through real-world projects and educational coursework.
+I'm a Full-Stack Developer and aspiring Machine Learning Engineer with strong Program/Project Management experience.
+My goal is to develop the skills necessary to engineer and train machine learning models/systems through real-world projects and educational coursework.

 ## 🚀 About Me
 - Full-Stack Developer pursuing my interest in Machine Learning